IdozStubsy/idozstubsy.github.io/games/gamesdirectory.md

 ## Games Directory

 The Games Directory is being removed...
-If you would like to download The Games Directory, please download it here: [Will be added soon]
+If you would like to still see the directory, use this [link](https://raw.githubusercontent.com/IdozStubsy/idozstubsy.github.io/refs/heads/main/games/assets/archive/directoryarchive.md).

 **Want to search?
 Use your browsers find tool to search!**